cliffjsgit/class12-slides/slides.md

 #### Why Django?

 The Django project's stability, performance and community have grown tremendously over the past decade since the framework's creation.
 Detailed tutorials and good practices are readily available on the web and in books.
-The framework continues to add significant new functionality such as database migrations with each release.
+The framework continues to add significant new functionality, such as database migrations, with each release.

 +++++

 #### Why Django (cont)

 The Django framework is a great starting place for new Python web developers because the official documentation and tutorials are some of the best anywhere in software development.
 Many cities also have Django-specific groups.
-While Austin does not currently have one, we do have a “Austin Web Python” meetup that is active.
+While Austin does not currently have one, we do have a “Austin Web Python” meetup group that is active.

 +++++